-Best estimate technical provisions
+Best estimate liability

-Best estimate technical provisions (BETPs) represent the best estimate of the value of our obligations under the policies we have written.
+Best estimate liability (BEL) represents the best estimate of the value of our obligations under the policies we have written.

-The BETPs represent the probability-weighted average of future cash-flows, taking into account the time value of money.
+The BEL represents the probability-weighted average of future cash-flows, taking into account the time value of money.
 To allow for the time value of money we use the relevant risk-free interest rate term structure.